F9Alejandro/DenyCraft/README.md

 limitcrafting.reload:
   default: op
-  description: users with this permission will be able to reload the configuration using /limitcrafting reload
+  description: users with this permission will be able to reload the configuration using /limitcrafting reload limitcrafting.reload.plugin:
+  default: op
+  description: users with this permission will be able to reload the plugin using /limitcrafting reload plugin limitcrafting.block:
+  default: op
+  description: users with this permission will be able to add items to block list using /limitcrafting add/block limitcrafting.unblock:
+  default: op
+  description: users with this permission will be able to remove items from block list using /limitcrafting rem/unblock limitcrafting.list:
+  default: op
+  description: users with this permission will be able to see the block list using /limitcrafting list limitcrafting.list.perm:
+  default: op
+  description: users with this permission will be able to see permissions of items in block list using /limitcrafting list perm limitcrafting.*:
+  default: op
+  description: users with this permission will be able to have all permissions for the plugin and use all commands and items in block list
 ```
 Original plugin request can be found [here](https://www.spigotmc.org/threads/how-to-ban-crafting-an-item.95560/).